WELCOME TO GLOBAL BIRTH STORIES

 Amanda Veile, PhD (Purdue University)

 What are Birth Stories?

-The practice of writing and sharing personal birth stories is a growing phenomenon in the U.S. These stories are shared across social media, podcasts and blogs to inspire, comfort, empower, and entertain birthing people and families who have gone through, or are about to go through, the birth process.
-If you or a partner has recently given birth, you may have read a few in preparation for “what to expect”.
+The practice of writing and sharing personal birth stories is a growing phenomenon in the U.S. These stories are shared across social media, podcasts, and blogs to inspire, comfort, empower, and entertain birthing people and families who have gone through, or are about to go through, the birth process.
+If you or a partner recently gave birth, you may have read a few in preparation for “what to expect.”
 You may have written and shared your own.

-Obviously, there is a much larger population of women giving birth who are not taking part in this movement.
+Obviously, there is a much larger population of women giving birth who are not participating in this movement.
 The mediums through which to read and share birth stories are still limited.
-Women giving birth under different circumstances may not connect with stories coming from a fairly circumspect group of U.S. women, and most importantly, their stories are not being told.
+Women giving birth under different circumstances may not connect with stories from a fairly circumspect group of U.S. women; most importantly, their stories are not being told.